OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/02-Testing_for_Default_Credentials.md

 - Applications with built-in non-removable default accounts with a preset username and password.
 - Applications that do not force the user to change the default credentials after the first log in.

+## Test Objectives

+- Enumerate the applications for default credentials and validate if they still exist.
+- Review and assess new user accounts and if they are created with any defaults or identifiable patterns.

 ## How to Test

 ### Testing for Default Credentials of Common Applications